Smokebox: Lagging

-Because heat losses from the smokebox are of little consequence, it is not usually lagged.
-In most cases it appears to be the same diameter as the boiler in the finished locomotive but this only because of the boiler cladding; the boiler is narrower.
-Tank engines usually had their water tanks stop short of the unlagged smokebox as this could raise the temperature of the water sufficiently to cause problems with the injectors.
+Because heat losses are of little consequence, the smokebox is not usually lagged.
+In most cases it appears to be the same diameter as the boiler in the finished locomotive but this is only because of the boiler cladding; the boiler is narrower.
+Tank engines usually had their water tanks stop short of the unlagged smokebox, as otherwise the temperature of the water could rise sufficiently to cause problems with the injectors.

 Self-cleaning smokebox

 British Railways standard classes use this design, where a robust mesh grille is incorporated into the smokebox, forming a filter between the front tubeplate and the exhaust.
-Any large pieces of char passing through the boiler tubes tend to be broken up on impact with the mesh, creating finer particles which are swept up into the chimney instead of accumulating in the bottom of the smokebox.
+Any large pieces of char passing through the boiler tubes tend to be broken up on impact with the mesh, creating finer particles that are swept up into the chimney instead of accumulating in the bottom of the smokebox.
 This does not negate the need to clean out the smokebox but reduces the amount of work that has to be done.
-In the best case scenario, smokebox cleaning could be avoided between boiler washouts, typically at intervals of two weeks.
+In the best-case scenario, smokebox cleaning would be necessary only between boiler washouts, typically at intervals of two weeks.

 Locomotive layout

-The classic layout of a steam locomotive has the smokebox and chimney at the front of the locomotive, referred to as travelling "smokebox-first".
+The classic layout of a steam locomotive has the smokebox and chimney at the front of the locomotive, referred to as traveling "smokebox-first".
 Some designs reversed the layout to avoid problems (asphyxiation and poor visibility) caused by having the exhaust blowing back onto the crew; these were called cab forward locomotives.

 Spark arrester

 A spark arrester is often installed within the smokebox.
 This may take the form of a cylindrical mesh running from the top of the blast pipe to the bottom of the chimney.
-The purpose of a spark arrester is to prevent excessively large fragments of hot ash from being exhausted into the environment where they may pose a fire risk.
+Spark arresters are to prevent excessively large fragments of hot ash from being exhausted into the environment where they may pose a fire risk.
 For this reason, spark arresters are generally installed on locomotives running through dry environments.
 They should not be confused with the external spark arrestors fitted to some locomotives.
 The presence of a spark arrester may have a thermodynamic effect, distorting the draw of air over the fire and thereby reducing total power output.
 Thus their use can be contentious.

 Superheating

 Locomotives fitted with a superheater will usually have a superheater header in the smokebox.
 Steam enters the header as "wet" (saturated) steam, and then passes through a superheater element.
-This takes the form of a pipe which runs twice through an enlarged smoke tube in the boiler.
-The steam enters a separate chamber in the header, this time as superheated or dry steam.
+This takes the form of a pipe that runs twice through an enlarged smoke tube in the boiler.
+The steam exits into a separate chamber in the header as superheated or dry steam.
 The advantage of superheating is that the steam has greater expansive properties when entering the cylinders, so more power can be gained from a smaller amount of water and fuel.